-In conclusion, we would like to acknowledge that this paper is a purely theoretical exercise.
-We know preciously little about how important the channels identified by our theory are in practice.
-That could only be assessed with appropriate empirical analysis on a case-by-case basis.
+It is important to acknowledge that this paper is a purely theoretical exercise.
+In general, we know precious little about the empirical importance of the channels identified by our theory, and even less about their importance in the specific states plagued by the pathologies highlighted in the paper.
+Better knowledge can only be acquired with appropriate empirical analysis on a case-by-case basis.